LenDale White: College career

 White shared his playing time at tailback with Reggie Bush at the University of Southern California.
-Despite being the lesser hyped member of the Trojan backfield, White was a standout rusher who led the team in rushing in his first two seasons and was a 2005 All-America selection.
+Despite being the less hyped member of the Trojan backfield, White was a standout rusher who led the team in rushing in his first two seasons and was a 2005 All-America selection.

 White and Bush formed a "Thunder and Lightning" combination, with Bush playing the smaller but faster back while White was the bigger, stronger back.
 This combination gave USC a formidable backfield of rushers.
 Both combined for 3,042 rushing yards and 40 rushing touchdowns in 2005.
-On January 4, 2005, White rushed for three touchdowns in a 55-19 victory over Oklahoma in the 2005 Orange Bowl game played at Hard Rock Stadium in Miami.
-A year later, on January 4, 2006, White again rushed for three touchdowns in USC's 41-38 loss to Texas in the 2006 Rose Bowl played at the Rose Bowl in Pasadena, California.
+On January 4, 2005, White rushed for three touchdowns in a 55–19 victory over Oklahoma in the 2005 Orange Bowl game played at Hard Rock Stadium in Miami.
+A year later, on January 4, 2006, White again rushed for three touchdowns in USC's 41–38 loss to Texas in the 2006 Rose Bowl played at the Rose Bowl in Pasadena, California.
 He led the nation with 24 rushing touchdowns in 2005.
 In his three years, White set the USC career rushing touchdowns record of 52.
 He also finished with 3,159 yards and a 5.9 average per rush.
 After the Rose Bowl, White declared himself eligible for the NFL draft.